boss507104/CSC-Pilot/python-environment/machine-learning-environment.md

 * PySR's Julia dependency is resolved and precompiled **at build time** inside `extra4ML.sh` / `update4ML.sh`; `PYTHON_JULIAPKG_OFFLINE=yes` at runtime prevents any accidental re-download.
 * Use compute nodes for the actual container build; consider the login node only for download-heavy steps if a compute allocation's network access is the bottleneck — check your project's policy first.
 * If migrating from the old flat `Python/` layout, do the one-time move in Section 1.3 before sourcing the loader — do not run both layouts in parallel.
+* The identity file (Section 0) and the directory-layout migration (Section 1.3) are independent — you can adopt either one without the other.